-We ask you to take similar precautions as technicians enter your home.
-Find out how Contactless Service works>>
+Please take similar precautions as technicians enter your home.
+Find out how Contactless Service works. >>

-To comply with the social distancing recommendations of medical experts, we have closed our offices to visitors temporarily.
+To comply with the social-distancing recommendations of medical experts, we have closed our offices to visitors temporarily.
 Associates will be available by phone or email during regular business hours.

 If your household has experienced a loss of income, such as a furlough or layoff due to COVID-19, you should request interim recertification through the normal process, by contacting your Public Housing Authority to give notice of your income decrease.

 Some Public Housing Authorities also have COVID-19 hardship assistance programs.
 Click here for a directory of Public Housing Authorities.